-I am a rising senior at Yale University, majoring in Political Science and History with a concentration in Social Change and Social Movements.
-Most of my time, though, is spent at 202 York Street, where I serve as the editor in chief of the Yale Daily News, the country's oldest college daily.
-I come from Manila, Philippines, but grew up in Frankfurt, Germany and Baku, Azerbaijan too.
-I've reported in different countries on migration, local and national politics, culture, crime and justice.
-My work has appeared in the Philippine Daily Inquirer, VICE, Yale Daily News, Toledo Blade, Pittsburgh Post-Gazette and Yale Politic.
+I am a recent Yale University graduate, who double majored in Political Science and History with a concentration in Social Change and Social Movements.
+Most of my time, though, was spent at 202 York Street, where I served as the editor in chief of the Yale Daily News, the country's oldest college daily.
+I come from Manila, Philippines, but grew up in Frankfurt, Germany and Baku, Azerbaijan, too.
+I've reported in different countries on migration, foreign affairs, local and national politics, culture, crime and justice.
+My work has appeared in the Washington Post, Philippine Daily Inquirer, VICE, Yale Daily News, Toledo Blade, Pittsburgh Post-Gazette and Yale Politic.
 As a journalist and editor, and as a leader of a major college daily, I see stories everywhere: tensions that demand disentangling, questions that require answers, and truths that must be revealed.
-I was originally slated to report for the Washington Post's foreign desk this summer, but the internship was cancelled due to the pandemic.
 Now, I am actively seeking opportunities to expand my journalism experience and am available upon contact.

 Yale Daily News